 Journal of Family Issues, Vol. 12, No. 3, 343-360 (1991)

 In examining the values that husbands and wives hold for children in dual-worker families, this article explores the influence of both spouses' positions in the social structure.
 Persons with higher levels of occupational status, education, and occupational self-direction are more likely to value self-direction for children.
 However, although women are lower in occupational status, education, income, and occupational self-direction, they are more likely to value self-direction for children.
-In addition, individuals' parental values are best predicted by their own occupational self-direction and education backgrounds rather than that of their spouses.

 Abstract: We develop a new model to explain the occupational structure of Dutch sectors of industry.
 The non-homothetic production function we use takes account of capital-skill complementarities, skill-biased technological change and the interaction between labour demand and supply.

 Structure in Singapore